 Show your new hires that you take employee training and development seriously by having a formal onboarding process in place.
 Help them familiarize themselves with your work procedures and their job-specific tasks.
 Pairing them with a seasoned employee can help.
 It’s also wise to prepare an employee handbook (ideally in digital format) and share it with them.
 If you have the financial resources, invest in people management software to automate the process.

-Onboarding does more than introducing new hires to their job tasks.
+Onboarding does more than introduce new hires to their job tasks.
 It makes them feel included, adapt to their new working environment one day sooner, and get a feel of your company culture.
 So, apart from introducing new employees to their coworkers, why not organize a welcome lunch?
 We can’t think of a warmer way to say, “Welcome on board!”

 Write an employee handbook